 What is the Cost of Moving to Denmark?

-Below is a table to give you an idea of the average cost of moving your stuff to Denmark by sea:
+Below is a table to give you an idea of the rough costs of moving your stuff to Denmark by sea:

 Set the Stage for Your Danish Adventure